Kalisi Naduddam: Reception

-Writing for Zamin Ryot, Griddaluru Gopalrao gave a positive review for the film.
-He appreciated Kodi Ramakrishna for bringing novelty in screenplay and direction while praising the performances of Srikanth and Soundarya as a married couple.
-Bhargav Shastry of Full Hyderabad wrote that "Every alternate scene in the film is a glaringly irritating comic scene, and that kills the tempo.
+A critic for Sify wrote, "This is another such attempt to make tears flow to float currency into producer’s bank account.
+Story is as old as Telugu film industry.
+There were many such movies Telugu viewers watched earlier".
+Bhargav Shastry of Full Hyderabad wrote, "Every alternate scene in the film is a glaringly irritating comic scene, and that kills the tempo.
 Incongruously placed songs sans melody irk you every now and then.
 Srikant's character as the arrogant MCP gets on your nerves.
 Soundarya, though, gives a very good performance as we've grown to expect from her".

-In a more mixed review, Filmibeat Jalapathy stated that the film was let down by poor direction and mediocre performances.
+On the contrary, Griddaluru Gopalrao of Zamin Ryot gave a positive review for the film.
+He appreciated Kodi Ramakrishna for bringing novelty in screenplay and direction while praising the performances of Srikanth and Soundarya as a married couple.
+A critic for Andhra Today wrote, "A simple plot combined judiciously with entertainment has been made impressive mainly for the women audience by the director.
+A gripping screen-play without losing sight of the central idea is a plus point for this movie.
+Humor that matches the theme without sermonizing on some principles will gel well with the audience".